Stories shared, igniting change

-I work at Uber Technologies as a Community Communications Specialist.
+I work at Uber Technologies as a Community Operations Specialist.
 My role is to assist first-time drivers who sign up with the app until their first ride.

-Some say that night shifts are a nightmare but I can testify it's the opposite!
+Some say that working night shift is a nightmare but I can testify it's the opposite!
 Wanna know what a typical day for me looks like?
 Working a 10pm to 7am shift means I get up at 8pm, leave at 9pm and walk to work.
 After shift, I get home around 8am.
 Then, I sleep at 12pm.

 Outside of work, I have no dull moments.
 I consider myself as an extrovert.
 I love socializing and meeting new people.
 When I have time, I engage in seminars and workshops related to another passion of mine: agriculture.
 For me, life has always been vibrant; there's just always something you can be happy about!